edisedis777/text-summarizer/README.md

 - Push to the branch (git push origin feature/amazing-feature)
 - Create a Pull Request

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments

 - Built with Transformers by Hugging Face
 - Enhanced display with Rich
 - Sample text from [Wikipedia](https://en.wikipedia.org/wiki/Reinforcement_learning)
 - Inspired by [Text Summarization with DistillBart Model](https://machinelearningmastery.com/text-summarization-with-distillbart-model/)

+### License
+- Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.